nbloomf/nbloomf.md/posts/2017-01-26-type-safe-shortcodes.md

 Every language has a type model; some of them just don't do anything useful.

-Just like a Phillips head screwdriver won't fit a slotted screw and a North American electrical cord won't plug into a European outlet, in a strictly typed programming language, trying to evaluate a function with inputs of the wrong color is an error.
-If your language is strictly typed enough, that error can be detected just by looking at the program's source and without having to run it.
-And if your language is *really* strictly typed, the compiler or interpreter can figure this out without you having to tell it the types of things all the time.
+Just like a Phillips head screwdriver won't fit a slotted screw and a North American electrical cord won't plug into a European outlet, in a type safe programming language, trying to evaluate a function with inputs of the wrong color is an error.
+If your language is type safe enough, that error can be detected just by looking at the program's source and without having to run it.
+And if your language is *really* type safe, the compiler or interpreter can figure this out without you having to tell it the types of things all the time.

-Haskell is *really* strictly typed.
+Haskell is *really* type safe.

 What does this have to do with shortcodes and XSS attacks?